mdn/content/files/en-us/web/api/document/requeststorageaccess/index.md

-Assuming all of the requirements above are satisfied, Firefox will automatically grant storage access to the requesting origin on up to a threshold number of first-party sites in the current session for the duration of user’s session, up to a maximum of 24 hours.
+Assuming all of the requirements above are satisfied, Firefox will automatically grant storage access to the requesting origin on up to a threshold number of first-party sites in the current session for the duration of user's session, up to a maximum of 24 hours.
 After the requesting origin has exceeded the maximum allowable number of storage access grants, any future call to `requestStorageAccess()` during the same browsing session will prompt the user.